 The recharging speed is standard with the power bank being able to recharge through a Micro-USB port at 2 Amps.
 If you’re using a 2 Amp wall charger or higher (Which we highly recommend you use for the fastest recharge speed) then you’re going to be able to recharge the PowerCore in about 5-6 hours.

-Similarly, it has only 1 input port which you can recharge it through a Micro-USB port at 2 Amps and recharge it within 5-6 hours whereas if you use 1 Amp charger then it will require about 10-11 hours.
+Similarly, it has only 1 input port which you can recharge through a Micro-USB port at 2 Amps and recharge it within 5-6 hours whereas if you use a 1 Amp charger then it will require about 10-11 hours.

-It is built strong enough such that it can handle some falls, it is well equipped with Multi Safe Protection system, PowerIQ, and Voltage Boost.
+It is built strong enough such that it can handle some falls, it is well equipped with a Multi Safe Protection system, PowerIQ, and Voltage Boost.